 Rick’s research, lying at the intersection of entrepreneurship, innovation, and strategy, seeks to explain how and why seemingly similar actions often generate dramatically different outcomes for individuals, organizations, and society, while other times, radically different actions generate similar results.
-This multi-faceted inquiry involves the collision of four forces that are abiding themes in Rick’s research: (i.) knowledge problem identification and resolution as the central preoccupation of human existence; (ii.) nature’s abhorrence of sameness, exclusion, and apex status; (iii.) the determinative power of mutation, variation, adaptation, and selection; (iv.) the universality of entrepreneurial action.
+This multi-faceted inquiry involves the collision of four forces that are abiding themes in Rick’s research: (i.) knowledge problem identification and resolution as the central preoccupation of human existence; (ii.) nature’s abhorrence of sameness, exclusion, and apex status; (iii.) the determinative power of mutation, variation, adaptation, and selection; (iv.) the universality of entrepreneurial behavior.

 As part of a large-scale collaboration with co-author and fellow Virginia Tech entrepreneurship scholar, David Townsend, Rick and David have developed novel theories pertaining to knowledge problems, kairotic timing, occupied and unoccupied opportunity spaces, predictive non-occurrence of innovation, principles of temporal agency and temporal manipulation, applications of modal logics to possibility sets, and new perspectives concerning the utilization of AI/ML in entrepreneurial action.